Creating work that is worth seeing...and doing.

 The process of developing an event or publication to showcase the work is often a rewarding learning experience itself.

-Students like these are already making contributions today to learning everywhere.
 Lincoln Middle School students in Santa Monica, California have garnered over 570,000 views for their digitally-published collection of student-created math screencasts at Mathtrain.tv.
-My fifth graders at McKeel Elementary Academy in Lakeland, Florida engaged educators and students from over a dozen countries when they collaboratively designed a digital citizenship website for kids.

 Whether you use it to share poems, photos, or podcasts, a class or school website is a great way to get started.
-Weebly, Wikispaces, KidBlog, and K12Share provide easy-to-use platforms for posting and embedding student work.
-Apps like Storybird and Voicethread allow students to digitally publish the work they create on the site alongside dynamic, integrated commenting features.
-With today’s technologies like Amazon’s CreateSpace and Apple’s iTunes, there is no need to wait until “When I Grow Up” to be a successfully published author, recording artist, or movie producer.
+Weebly and KidBlog provide easy-to-use platforms for posting and embedding student work.
+With the abundance of apps availabe today there is no need to wait until “When I Grow Up” to be a successfully published author, recording artist, or movie producer.

 A couple of years ago, several of my students entered an international Winter Story Competition.
 Motivated by a dynamic digital storytelling tool and the promise of an international audience, these budding authors spent hours writing, enhancing, and editing their stories.